 Most U.S. workers in these industries have above-average skills and wages—and many of them do quite well in the world of globalization.
 Some evidence suggested that intra-industry trade between similar countries had a small impact on domestic workers but later evidence indicates that it all depends on how flexible the labor market is.
 In other words, the key is how flexible workers are in finding jobs in different industries.
-Trade on low-wage workers depends a lot on the structure of labor markets and indirect effects felt in other parts of the economy.
+The effect of trade on low-wage workers depends considerably on the structure of labor markets and indirect effects felt in other parts of the economy.
 For example, in the United States and the United Kingdom, because labor market frictions are low, the impact of trade on low income workers is small.

-Second, many low-skilled U.S. workers hold service jobs that cannot be replaced by imports from low-wage countries.
-For example, lawn care services or moving and hauling services or hotel maids cannot be imported from countries long distances away like China or Bangladesh.
+Second, many low-skilled U.S. workers hold service jobs that imports from low-wage countries cannot replace.
+For example, we cannot import lawn care services or moving and hauling services or hotel maids from countries long distances away like China or Bangladesh.
 Competition from imported products is not the primary determinant of their wages.

-Finally, while the focus of the discussion here is on wages, it is worth pointing out that low-wage U.S. workers suffer due to protectionism in all the industries—even those that they do not work in the U.S. For example, food and clothing are protected industries.
+Finally, while the focus of the discussion here is on wages, it is worth pointing out that low-wage U.S. workers suffer due to protectionism in all the industries—even those in which they do not work.
+For example, food and clothing are protected industries.
 These low-wage workers therefore pay higher prices for these basic necessities and as such their dollar stretches over fewer goods.

 The benefits and costs of increased trade in terms of its effect on wages are not distributed evenly across the economy.
 However, the growth of international trade has helped to raise the productivity of U.S. workers as a whole—and thus helped to raise the average level of wages.